Xenoveritas/abuse/BUILDING.md

 ### macOS

 macOS should have most of the stuff you need already assuming you have XCode installed.
-The easiest method for getting CMake and SDL2/SDL2_mixer is probably using [Homebrew](http://brew.sh/).
+The easiest method for getting CMake is probably using [Homebrew](http://brew.sh/).

     brew install cmake
-    brew install sdl2
-    brew install sdl2_mixer

 By default, CMake on macOS uses the Makefile generator.
 To use the Xcode generator (which makes debugging with Xcode easier), specific `-G Xcode` when running CMake.

+SDL3/SDL3_mixer are now downloaded as subprojects and are built into the generated macOS bundle.
+This makes distributing the macOS binary much simpler as it no longer requires the user have SDL installed in some fashion.

 # Compiling